 In the first semester, you attend introductory courses on Political Science, methods and statistics, and the political system in the Federal Republic of Germany.
 In the following semesters, you attend courses in the three main areas of Political Science: international relations, comparative politics, and political sociology.
 Choosing an elective module enables you to specialize in one of these areas.

 You address the following questions in modules on Teaching Methodology: Which methods can I use to teach pupils about a subject and to develop their skills?
 Which challenges come with teaching multicultural and multilingual groups?

 Students in Mannheim are taught by leading political scientists.
 The program has repeatedly done well in national and international rankings.
 In particular, the high quality of the research, which has an international focus, and the study environment were praised.
-According to the 2017 QS Rankings, the University of Mannheim is the best German university in the Social Sciences and Management category.
 Take a look at the rankings here.

 The Bachelor of Education program at the University of Mannheim prepares students for a teaching career right from the start and places a focus on teaching linguistically and culturally diverse groups of pupils.

 Most students on the program want to become teachers after they graduate.
 But if you decide during your studies that teaching isn’t for you, you have the option of pursuing a master’s program in a different field.
 There are many career options outside of schools open to you.

 After completing the program, graduates have a wide range of further education and career options.
 The traditional career path is working as a school teacher.
 If you want to become a teacher, you need to pursue a master's program in Teacher Education (Lehramt Gymnasium) to be admitted to the preparatory service (Referendariat).
 You are then allowed to teach at secondary or vocational schools.
 Please note that you can only teach at secondary schools if you study the subject combination History and Political Science as well as Economics and Business Administration.